-This quick start guide will help Accenture Security customers configure Check Point® LEA server to allow log collection from the Log Collection Platform (LCP).
+This quick start guide will help Accenture Security customers configure Aruba® Wireless Controller and Access Point to send logs to the Log collection Platform (LCP).

 A list of supported versions is available in the Accenture Security Supported Products List document (Accenture_MSS_Supported_Products_List.xlsx) which can be found at